hk-quantum/qday-prize/README.md

 pip install -r requirements.txt
 ```

-If you want to run on IBM Quantum hardware, set your IBM Quantum Platform API key and CRN in a `.env` file:
+To run on IBM Quantum hardware, set your IBM Quantum Platform API key and CRN in a `.env` file:

 ```
 API_KEY=<Your API Key>